You want smart political talk without the meltdowns?

 Ford now has made a decision.

-They're going to re lake relocate jobs to Michigan.
+They're going to relocate jobs to Michigan.

-They canceled a Mexico plant, and you know, one announcement after another that with the business incentives and corporate incentives and new tax policies and the end of a lot of burdensome regulation, companies now seem incentivized to want to stay here.
+And, you know, one announcement after another that with the business incentives and corporate incentives and new tax policies and the end of a lot of burdensome regulation, companies now seem incentivized to want to stay here.

-Well, I think they do, and the anecdotal evidence, Carrier and Ford and these other, where Trump has sort of intervened personally and been successful, I think are excellent, but in the longer run, and I think the President Leck realizes this.
+And the anecdotal evidence, Carrier and Ford and these others, where Trump has sort of intervened personally and been successful, I think are excellent.

-And I think he's going to have a program, he's got a couple of folks in there that understand this.
+He's got a couple of folks in there that understand this.

 But I think it can be done.

-But this is a process really of years, Sean, and not just anecdot anecdotes, although these anecdotes are certainly welcome.
+But this is a process really of years, Sean, and not just anecdotes, although these anecdotes are certainly welcome.

 One thing I've learned about interviewing Donald Trump over the many years, everything he says and does is far more calculated than I think people give him credit for.